This is the band we're opening for at Apps and Taps on Friday night. They're called That Arena Rock Show.

 Having learned on Friday afternoon that our start time was actually 8 o'clock, I arrived at Apps and Taps for soundcheck at 6:00 PM.
 The trailers for both the headliner and my band were backed up to the rear loading entrance.
 I started hauling my gear in, which took me three trips.
 The headliner had already done their soundcheck, so we proceeded to set up our backline in front of them onstage.

 The guys in the band That Arena Rock Show were all milling around, dressed casually, by which I mean not in their stage cloths.
-I was already wearing my stage cloths.
-The guys in my band freaked out over my outfit, asking where I got such cool cloths, to which I bluntly responded, "The woman's rack at the thrift stores."
-Where did they think the New York Dolls, or Twisted Sister, or all the other bands had got their cloths?
+I showed up at the gig already wearing my stage cloths.
+My bandmates in Lucid freaked out over my outfit, asking where I got such cool cloths, to which I bluntly responded, "The woman's rack at the thrift stores."
+Where did they think the New York Dolls and all the other 70s and 80s rock & roll bands got their cloths?
 They made me promise to take them shopping with me.
-Sure, back in the day I used to go to Trash and Vaudeville and the other shops on 8th Steet in the Village to buy threads, but even back then I knew that the best and cheaper clothes were to be found combing thrift stores in the "boonies."
-I have friends who've since become world famous stylist who would take road trips to buy things at those places and then sell them at a ridiculous mark up to their clients.
+Sure, back in the day I used to go to Trash and Vaudeville and pick Jimmy Webb's brain about fashion, and there were other boutiques on 8th Street in the West Village and around St. Marks Place in the East Village where one could procure rock & roll thread, though but even back then I knew that the best clothes could be found in thrift stores in the "boonies."
+My stylist friend George Cortina was another Beau Brummell type who did much to educate me about fashion.
+He used to take road trips to buy clothes at thrift stores outside the city and then sell them at an absurd mark up to his clients.

 Once onstage I inspected the headliners backline and quickly recognized that the stacks of Marshall were actually just stage props, much oversized from real amps.
 I asked one of the guitar players what they really were playing through and he told me it was a Fractal unit.
 I asked if he was the guy who played the awesome Kramer Nightswan, and he replied that that was a previous member, the guy he had replaced in fact.
 He also showed me a guitar that smoked like Ace Frehley's.